Frequently Asked Questions About the Public Charge Rule

 If you are in one of these categories, you can use ANY benefits you qualify for, including cash aid, health care, food programs, and other non-cash programs.
-This is true for both the current rule and the new rule.
+This has been true for both the prior rule and the current rule.

-Does the new rule mean I could be deported as a public charge?
+Does this rule mean I could be deported as a public charge?